fletchjp/StateMachine/README.md

 This shows how a format can be defined for the output of the description of a state which will then output one of an array of state descriptions.

 This has now been extended to allow for run time values and also error reporting.

+The extensions have now been moved to the moustache library.